 Vapor Intrusion and Stabilization Unit

-The Vapor Intrusion and Stabilization Unit analyzes information from sites with a potential for vapor intrusion to determine if there are any threats to public health.
+- Along with other state and federal partners the unit analyzes information from sites with a potential for vapor intrusion to determine if there are any threats to public health.

 - If vapor intrusion is occurring, the unit assesses the data to determine human health risk.